the mole and the rat are caught out in the open

 bellies full, the mole's injury bandaged, psyches intact,

 the wind through the willows faint,

 the sense of panic, the reality of panic, now a sense of,

-the fire, the warm clothes, the repast, the sticking plaster,
+the dressing gowns and slippers, the repast, the sticking plaster,

 all from the kind and generous hands of the badger,